-To obtain better serve the researchers, librarians, and others in the academic community, UMJ Publisher Group believes clarity in the publishing record is a critical component of information distribution.
+To obtain better serve the researchers, librarians, and others in the academic community, THE ULUTAS MEDICAL JOURNAL (UMJ) believes clarity in the publishing record is a critical component of information distribution.
 Recognizing a published article as a finalized “Last Version” establishes the expectation that it can be relied upon as accurate, complete, and citable.
 UMJ defines this Last Version as the initial article publication for open access journals.

 Any unexpected errors in published papers may be identified requiring publication of a correction in the form of a corrigendum or erratum.
 Because articles can be read and cited as soon as they are published, any changes thereafter could potentially impact those who read and cited the earlier version.
 UMJ provides authors with an opportunity to review article proofs prior to publication with the express goal of ensuring the accuracy of the content.
 Publishing an erratum or corrigendum increases the likelihood readers will find out about the change and also explains the specifics of the change.